 Cravings during your period

-During your period, strong desire for sweet foods may be driven by the energy required to replenish the lining of the uterus.
-Low mood and emotional feelings, such as sadness, low self-esteem and poor body image during your period can also cause cravings for high sugar, high fat foods for an immediate dopamine - another neurotransmitter which gives feelings of pleasure and motivation.
+During your period, low mood and emotional feelings, such as sadness, low self-esteem and poor body image during your period can cause cravings for high sugar, high fat foods for an immediate dopamine release - another neurotransmitter which gives feelings of pleasure and motivation.
 Regular reliance on these foods, however, can lead to lower self-esteem in the long term, for example due to weight gain.

 Here are some healthy ways in which you can manage cravings during your period:

-Instead of chocolate, try dark chocolate which is higher in antioxidants and minerals.
+• Instead of chocolate, try dark chocolate which is higher in antioxidants and minerals.
 A few small squares may be all you need to satisfy that craving.
-Other sweet ideas include smoothies, fruit with peanut butter, or fruit and yogurt.
+Other ideas which can satisfy sugar and fat cravings include smoothies, fruit with peanut butter, or fruit and yoghurt.

 Summary

-If you are experiencing cravings, it's best to listen to your body.
-Whilst reaching for chocolate and other sugary foods is okay once in a while, you should aim to nourish your body with a balanced diet before and during your period.
+• If you are experiencing cravings, it's best to listen to your body.
+Whilst reaching for chocolate and other sugary foods is okay once in a while, the best way to nourish your body before and during your period is through a balanced diet.

 References